liuxiaoning8/Opencart-Imagick-Library/README.md

-A drop in replacement image library for opencart 2.0.* using Imagick PHP extension
+A drop in replacement image library for opencart 2.0.* and 3.0.* using Imagick PHP extension

 REQUIREMENTS